thienel/portfolio/src/file-system/home/user/about/about.md

 # Hi there

-My name is Ed Hinrichsen, I’m an award-winning web dev / digital designer and full stack software engineer.
-I have a passion for all things technology and design, from software engineering & machine learning to UI/UX & 3D graphics.

-In addition to my love of technology and design, I am also interested in education, history, economics and politics.

-Type "cd ~/projects" then "ls" to see details of some of the projects I have developed over my fifteen plus years of coding experience.
+My name is Le Hung Thien, and I’m currently a third-year student at FPT University.
+I'm a backend developer with a strong focus on Golang.
+In addition, I have hands-on experience with C# and ReactJS.

+I’m passionate about building things that are simple on the outside, but powerful under the hood — just like Golang, which is why it’s my language of choice.

+Fun fact: I used to be a city-level athlete in 10m air pistol shooting, where I earned several notable achievements — a journey that taught me discipline, focus, and patience.

+If you’d like to explore more about my projects (including this website), type "cd ~/projects" then "ls" to see details.
+Enjoy!